yumium/tech_notes/GitGood/A gentle introduction to git.md

 - `git stash`: temporarily remove modifications to working directory
 - `git bisect`: binary search history (e.g. for regressions)
 - `.gitignore`: [specify](https://git-scm.com/docs/gitignore) intentionally untracked files to ignore
+- `git cherry-pick <commitSHA>`: Apply changes in that commit to current branch and commits it, this allows change applied from any arbitrary commit in any order.

 # Submodules